 The initial group meeting and the individual registration meetings are opportunities for you and your associate advisor to lay the groundwork with your advisees.

-- Individual Registration Meetings: Registration must be completed by 5pm, Thursday, September 2.
+- Individual Registration Meetings: Thursday, September 1, 10-4pm

-The following days and times are available during first-year Orientation for you to schedule your registration meetings:
+- Thes times are also available for your individual registration meetings:

 First Group Meeting: